Ge (unit): Volume

 The gō or cup is a traditional Japanese unit based on the ge which is equal to 10 shaku or 1/10 shō.

 It was officially equated with 2401/13310 liters in 1891.
-The gō is the traditional amount used for a serving of rice and a cup of sake in Japanese cuisine.
+The gō is the traditional amount used for a serving of rice (measured before cooking) and a cup of sake in Japanese cuisine.
 Although the gō is no longer used as an official unit, 1-gō measuring cups or their 180 mL metric equivalents are often included with Japanese rice cookers.
 In dining, a 1-gō serving is sometimes equated with 150 g of Japanese short-grain rice.
 It also appears as a serving size for fugu and other fish.
 Since sake bottles are typically either 720 or 750 mL, they can be reckoned as holding about four cups.